 Read our therapist’s profiles to determine which person’s approach and specialties feel right for you.
-If you need additional help in choosing a therapist, feel free to call the clinic, and our Director will assist you.

 Most people can tell after an initial session whether they feel comfortable with a therapist’s style.
 Please feel free to speak up if you do not feel comfortable with the therapist, it will not offend us whatsoever.
 We want you to feel that you can develop an alliance of trust with your therapist – that is when therapy works best.
 We want to help you get to the right therapist.